-Interviews: Brief, 30 to 40-minute interviews are held in mid-April via remote videocalls and in-person.
+Interviews: Brief, 30 to 40-minute interviews are held in mid-April via remote videocalls.

 Matching: IJC staff select finalists from the interview pool and places approximately 20 applicants on a waitlist.
 We then solicit input from finalist and waitlist applicants and finalist host organizations regarding their preferred matches.
 That information is used to appropriately match host organizations and applicants via tentative offers made in late April and early May.

 Offers: In mid-May, offer letters are sent to approximately 10 Community Fellows.